cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 Traditional liquidity pools typically maintain its pool state in one location.

 A liquidity pool in the interchain swap protocol maintains its pool state on both its source chain and destination chain.
-The pool states mirror each other and are synced through IBC packet relays, which we elaborate in the following sub-protocols.
+The pool states mirror each other and are synced through IBC packet relays, which we elaborate on in the following sub-protocols.

 IBCSwap implements the following sub-protocols: